fengalin/raspdac-on-osmc/README.md

 http://192.168.0.15:8080/ (replace '192.168.0.15' with the IP of your RaspDAC).
 You should be prompted with a user and password.
 Enter the ones you defined above.

-If the connection succeeded, try installing Kore and configure it with the same settings you used above.
+If the connection succeeds, try installing Kore and configure it with the same settings you used above.

-Kore hosts a copy of the metadata from your media center.
-You can browse your collection and control playlists, etc.
+Kore hosts a copy of the metadata from your audio and video collection.
+You can browse your collection and control playlists from the mobile device.

 ## <a name='disable_wifi_bt'></a>Disable Wifi and Bluetooth
 For many reasons, you might want to disable the Raspberry Pi's Wifi and Bluetooth interfaces.
-I didn't find a definitive minimalistic procedure, so here is a set of measures which I believe prevents the Pi from using these interfaces.
+I couldn't find a definitive minimalistic procedure, so here is a set of measures which I believe prevents the Pi from using these interfaces.

 1. Deactivate and mask the services: